omolaja/VentageSolution/README.md

 c.
 Caching: Introduce caching mechanisms to improve performance by reducing database load for frequently accessed data.

 d.
-Pagination and Filtering: Implement pagination and filtering for endpoints that return lists of data to handle large datasets more efficiently.
+Pagination and Filtering: Implement pagination and filtering for endpoints that return data lists to handle large datasets more efficiently.

 e.
 Error Handling: Enhance error handling and logging mechanisms to provide more insightful diagnostics and maintainability.